Skip to content ↓

 This weeks learning:

-• In Maths, we will be completing our assessment on fractions and moving onto our new topic of money
+• In Maths, we will be completing our unit on money and moving on to our pre-assessment on time

 • In Destination Reader, we will continue looking at our new book 'The Last Bear' by Hannah Gold

-• In Science, we will be planning and testing an experiment
+• In Science, we will be learning about seed dispersal

 • In PE, we are beginning our new unit on Dance

-• In Geography, we will be identifying the major features of the North East on a map
+• In Geography, we will be completing a case study on a major NE town

 • In French, we will be beginning to use the phrase 'Je peux...'

-• In RE, we will be describing the baptism of Jesus
+• In RE, we will be learning how Christians use the idea of Trinity in church

 • In Computing, we will be starting our new unit on spreadsheets